-WEST LAFAYETTE, Ind. – Gray West enjoys visiting historical sites such as notable houses, battlefields, old neighborhoods and the like.
-They always inspire him to think about what sort of lives the prior occupants had.
-Though he does not believe in paranormal ghosts, he is more inclined to the idea that ghosts can exist in the form of memories, hopes and dreams, and they can affect people just as much as any spooky transparent figure could.
-This prompted him to pen his debut novel, “A Zoom Zip Architecture” (published by Xlibris).
+WEST LAFAYETTE, Ind. – Gray West enjoys visiting sites with interesting histories: notable houses, battlefields, old neighborhoods, and the like.
+They lead him to imagine the sort of lives that prior occupants led.
+Though he does not believe in paranormal ghosts, he is inclined to the think that ghosts can exist in the form of memories, hopes, and dreams, and that they can affect people just as much as any spooky transparent figure could.
+This idea inspired him to pen his debut novel, “A Zoom Zip Architecture” (published by Xlibris).

-The gothic horror novel follows the life of Zane Truax.
-He fills his free time exploring lonely backroads and ruins of the American Midwest.
-But an unexplainable encounter in a crumbling prairie farmhouse changes his outlook permanently.
-He becomes determined to save his town’s forgotten places from the developers who would destroy them forever.
+The gothic horror novel follows the life of Zane Truax, who fills his free time exploring lonely backroads and ruins of the American Midwest.
+One day, an unexplainable encounter in a crumbling prairie farmhouse changes his outlook forever.
+He becomes determined to save his town’s forgotten places from the developers who would destroy them.
 But how?
 With no money, powerful contacts, or social capital, can one person still make a difference?

-In the story, West explores the idea about learning from the past in order to create a better future.
+In the story, West explores the idea of learning from the past in order to create a better future.
 “I'd like for readers to ponder some big questions: what is the best way to design a community?
 Are there really ghosts, and if so, what is their nature?
 What happens when we die?
-And can we live forever?”
+And is it possible to live forever?”

-A fun tale with a lot of unexpected twists and turns, the book touches on social science and looks at the idea of ghosts from a perspective other than the supernatural.
+A fun tale with many unexpected twists and turns, the book touches on social science and examines the idea of ghosts from a perspective beyond the supernatural.